SuperTavor/Foilomancer/README.md

 ## Features:

-*Pack your mod inside a FLC file, a custom file type made exclusvely for Foilomancer compatible mods*
+*Pack your mod inside a FOI file, a custom file type made exclusvely for Foilomancer compatible mods*

 *Don't be afraid of piracy!
 Foilomancer can't work if you don't have a copy of the game installed on your device.*